MrDongZhenyu/napari-3Drendering/README.md

 * Note: After installing the `napari_bbox` plugin, open the file `qt_bounding_box_control.py` in the installation folder, and comment out the lines that import or use the `QSlider` module.

 ## Data source
-Please download the data and put them in the 'Data' folder.
+Please download the example data and put them in the 'Data' folder.
 The data are stored as `.h5` file in `Data/Reconstruction` folder in [Data link](https://osf.io/f7tqa/).

 ## Example results
 1. Fixed mouse embryo (Eight cell stage)